 This section gives you tips on starting the engine under various conditions, and how to operate the manual and automatic transmissions.
-It also includes important information on parking your vehicle, the braking system, and the vehicle stability assist (VSA) system.
+It also includes important information on parking your vehicle, the braking system, the vehicle stability assist (VSA) system, the tire pressure monitoring system (TPMS), and facts you need if you are planning to tow a trailer.

-Driving Guidelines 192
+Driving Guidelines 196

-Preparing to Drive 193
+Preparing to Drive 197

-Starting the Engine
+Starting the Engine 198

-Manual Transmission
+Manual Transmission 199

-Automatic Transmission 198
+Automatic Transmission 202

-Parking
+Parking 206

-Braking System 203
+Braking System

-Anti-lock Brakes (ABS) 204
+Anti-lock Brakes (ABS) 208

 Vehicle Stability Assist (VSA)

+System 210

+Tire Pressure Monitoring

-System 206
+System (TPMS) 212

 Towing a Trailer